- Sport & Abenteuer Reisen

 On this fifteen-day adventure tour we are travelling by jeep and on foot through the Himalayan regions Himachal Pradesh and Ladakh.
 The ever-changing landscapes, small traditional villages and spectacular Buddhist monasteries characterize this journey.
 The highlights are probably the five-day trek through the Markha valley as well as the downhill descent by bike from the highest pass in the world, the Kardung La.

-Of course you can book also only The Markha Valey Trek itself, please inquirer.
+Of course, you can book also only The Markha Valley Trek or the Jeep Safari separate as a building block, please inquire.

 Day 1 Manali to Keylong (87 km/ 6 hours)